intrntbrn/awesomewm-vim-tmux-navigator/README.md

 set-option -g set-titles-string '#S: #W - TMUX'
 ```

-Custom keybinds have to match your awesomewm configuration.
+Please note that if you're using custom vim keybinds, you have to edit the `{ send-keys <keybind> }` section for each tmux bind to match your vim configuration.

 ## ❓ Troubleshooting